 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and, if you have any questions, ask your pharmacist for advice.

-- avoid stretching the affected area, particularly while the stitches are in and for two weeks afterwards
+- avoid stretching the affected area, particularly if you've had stitches

-- keep the wound dry for 48 hours and then clean it gently daily
+- keep the wound dry for 48 hours, or until any dressings have been removed, and then to clean it gently daily

-If the area where your skin lesion was removed gets increasingly painful, or becomes red and sore, see your GP.
-You could have an infection in the wound and you may need to have some antibiotics.
+If the area where your skin lesion was removed gets increasingly painful or becomes red and sore, contact the doctor who performed your procedure.
+You could have an infection in the wound, for which you may need treatment with antibiotics.

 Complications are when problems occur during or after the procedure.
 Complications of having a skin lesion removed include the following.